 • 2 toe bolt assemblies (tba’s), see Fig. 1.

 • 2 head bolt assemblies (hba’s), see Fig. 2.

-• 1 rear wheel tie down kit.
-Kit includes: block, hook, and strap
+• 1 Rear wheel tie down kit or 1 Off-road kit.

 • 1 long piece of crush block material.
-Cut as needed for “open rail” installations
+For “open rail” installations.

 • 1 short piece of crush block material.
-Can be used to protect threads when clamping
+Protects threads when clamping.